catenate/tanote/proposal.md

 Share a version of a note with another ship.
 Receive a version of a note from another ship, and add it to the store.

 Share a note with another ship, if a gora has been granted to that ship (jaded approach checks with the gora issuer).
 Receive a note from another ship, if a gora is present (naïve approach checks the current ship).

+Implement the mechanism to check for the presence of the requested gora on the receiving ship (naïve approach).
+Implement the mechanism to check for the presence of the requested gora on the sending ship (jaded approach).

+To improve average search and add performance from _O_(_n_) to _O_(log _n_), maintain a store as a [sorted binary tree](https://en.m.wikipedia.org/wiki/Binary_search_tree) (sorte or eorst), rather than an unsorted list.

 Front end (_confer_ [[interfaces#front end]]).